 - Bachelor's Degree Required?
 Most physical therapist education programs require applicants to earn a bachelor's degree prior to admission into the professional DPT program.
 Other programs offer a 3+3 curricular format in which 3 years of specific pre-professional (undergraduate/pre-PT) courses must be taken before the student can advance into a 3-year professional DPT program.

 - Freshmen Entry - A few programs recruit all or a portion of students directly from high school into a guaranteed admissions program.
 High school students accepted into these programs are can automatically advance into the professional phase of the PT program pending the completion of specific undergraduate courses and any other stated contingencies (eg, minimum GPA).

 Bachelor's degree requirements (key code A4) and freshmen entry (key code A2) programs are identified on the Accredited PT & PTA Programs Directory.

 Choosing the Right Program

-It is extremely important that you attend a program accredited by CAPTE and will only be able to sit for the licensure exam if you have graduated from a CAPTE-accredited program.
+It is extremely important that you attend a DPT program accredited by CAPTE and will only be able to sit for the licensure exam if you have graduated from a CAPTE-accredited program.
 Without a license you will be unable to practice.
-Check APTA's accredited programs directory and the Physical Therapist Centralized Application Service (PTCAS) websites for a list and descriptions of PT education programs.
+Check APTA's accredited programs directory and the Physical Therapist Centralized Application Service (PTCAS) websites for a list and descriptions of DPT education programs.
 A visit to one or more programs is also a valuable means for selecting the programs that best meet your educational goals and personal needs.
-You should consider a variety of factors when researching PT education programs:
+You should consider a variety of factors when researching DPT education programs: